First Landing Party of the Founders of Newark: Newark works by Borglum and historic designation

 First Landing Party of the Founders of Newark is one of four public art works created by Mount Rushmore sculptor Gutzon Borglum that are located in Newark, the others being Seated Lincoln (1911), Indian and the Puritan (1916), and Wars of America (1926).
 The three other pieces were added to the New Jersey Register of Historic Places on September 13, 1994, and the National Register of Historic Places on October 28, 1994, as part of a Multiple Property Submission, "The Public Sculpture of John de la Mothe Gutzon Borglum, 1911–1926".

 Misplacement and restoration

 The sculpture went missing for more than a decade.
 When the New Jersey Performing Arts Center (NJPAC) was being built in the 1990s Saybrook Place was eliminated and the statue was moved two blocks north to Lombardy Park.
 When the Newark Light Rail was constructed in 2002 it was moved again.
 The circumstances are unclear, but it was brought to a lot at the city's Division of Traffic and Signals, where it was all but forgotten.
 Interest was aroused in anticipation of Newark's 350th anniversary of its founding.
 Restoration was funded by the Essex County Board of Freeholders, the Open Space Trust Fund, the Hyde & Watson Foundation, and individual donors.
 It was rededicated in 2016 on a grassy knoll near the NJPAC/Center Street station of the Newark Light Rail.

+In 2022, to coincide with NJPAC's ArtSide campus expansion, this monument was once again demolished by NJPAC and placed in storage by the City of Newark.
+It was removed without notifying local constituents and without required approvals from the City of Newark's Landmarks and Historic Preservation Commission.